dl-solarity/docs/docs/reference/contracts/contracts-registry/presets/MultiOwnableContractsRegistry.md

 ) external onlyOwner
 ```

-The function to add the proxy contract to the registry (deploys TransparentProxy on top)
+The function to add the proxy contract to the registry (deploys AdminableProxy on top)

 Parameters: